LeoJavaAI/Flask-Skeleton/README.md

-Flask-Scaffold allows you to quickly prototype a CRUD application in python 3.4 with Flask, FLask-SQLAlchemy,  and PostgreSQL.
+Flask-Scaffold allows you to quickly prototype a CRUD application in python 3.x with Flask, FLask-SQLAlchemy,  and PostgreSQL.

 Please ensure PostgreSQL is installed with the development libraries.
 Steps are available [here](http://techarena51.com/index.php/flask-sqlalchemy-postgresql-tutorial/)

+###Supported Databases
+- PostgreSQL
+- MYSQL

 ![](https://travis-ci.org/Leo-g/Flask-Scaffold.svg?branch=master)
 ###Installation Steps